-Nonelectric sector natural gas customers are classified as either core or noncore customers, with core customers defined as the type of customer that is expected to generally transport their gas under firm (or near firm) transportation agreements and noncore customers to generally transport their gas under non-firm (interruptible or short-term capacity release) transportation agreements.87 The residential, commercial, and transportation (natural gas vehicles) sectors are assumed to be core customers.
+Nonelectric sector natural gas customers are classified as either core or noncore customers, with core customers defined as the type of customer that is expected to generally transport their gas under firm (or near firm) transportation agreements and noncore customers to generally transport their gas under non-firm (interruptible or short-term capacity release) transportation agreements.
+The residential, commercial, and transportation (natural gas vehicles) sectors are assumed to be core customers.
 The transportation sector is further subdivided into fleet and personal vehicle customers.
 Industrial and electric generator end users fall into both categories, with industrial boilers and refineries assumed to be noncore and all other industrial users assumed to be core, and gas steam units or gas combined cycle units assumed to be core and all other electric generators assumed to be noncore.
+Currently the core/noncore distinction for electric generators is not being used in the model.